story645/proposal/draft/outline.md

+# top line new outline
+1. intro:
+    - frame problem around libraries/architecture
+    - pull libraries section from related work here
+2. related work
+    - continuity: butler, munzner, introduce fiber bundles, define continuity
+    - equivariance: apt, schidigger, define equivariance
+3. contribution ?
+    - introducing constraint driven model that builds on c+e work to solve architecture problems.
+    - case study to demonstrate how it works in architecture
+4. Artist
+    1. framing: libraries implement the artist, which is the function encapsulating the data to visual transforms. first though must introduce the input (domain) and output (codomain) of those functions so we can discuss which/how functions preserve the properties of these objects.
+    2. modeling data & graphics as fiber bundles (& maybe visual so we can say we model the 3 stages Schedigger introduced as...)
+        1. what is a fiber bundle?
+            1. continuity: base space k
+            2. equivariance: fiber space f
+            3. encoding data: section tau
+        2. graphic bundle: continuity S, equivariance D, encoding graphic rho
+    3. Artist
+5. case study: (maybe weave code in w/ math?)
+    -

 big picture takeaway: trying to do way too much w/ every sentence/paragraph/figure, end up w/ too much tell & not enough show

 instead structure around benefits or change them: